 My Favourite Hotels

 If you read my earlier post on why I don’t like Airbnb, you by now already know that I prefer hotels over the home/apartment style accommodation.
-If you also read my post on my travel habits, you also know that the biggest portion of my travel budget is spent on accommodation and especially for design hotels.
 I find hotels to be great sources of inspiration for some of my design choices at my own apartment.
-So with all my adoration of design hotels, here is a list of my favourite ten hotels.
+So with all my adoration of hotels, here is a list of some of my favorite hotels.

 The loneliest yet the most amazing hotel in the World.
 It is just sitting on the far end of the World in – literally – the middle of nowhere.
 The hotel is run by the Base Camp Explorer Group that has properties in two countries, Kenya and Svalbard.
 You can get to this wonderful hotel either on a speed boat cruising the Arctic sea if it is summer or on a snow mobile if you are in Svalbard in winter.
 Always departing from Longyearbyen.
 The hotel also offers gourmet style dining and you can easily spot reindeers from inside the hotel.
 This can also be the case with polar bears – so you are not allowed to get out of the hotel on your own without a guide carrying a riffle.
 For further reading – you can check out my Svalbard post.

 Tent v. lodge.
 Not maybe for your entire trip as it is considerably more expensive than lodge style accommodation but you have to try, at least for part of your trip, a tent style accommodation during your safari trip to Kenya.
 You will feel like living in the movie Out of Africa and trust me, no exaggeration here.
 Do not be afraid though if giraffes meet you at the door when you walk back into your tent in the afternoon.
 As for the night, you are not allowed to walk back to your room on your own.